rdugan/iceriver-oc/README.md

 IMPORTANT: There are currently no guardrails, and no set upper limits, so use with care.

 ### Chip temperature monitoring
 The per-board max temp of the actual asic chips is added to the 'Home' page for monitoring effects of overclocking.
-No guidance has been provided by IceRiver as to safe limits, but at least following general guidance from G/CPUs is probably prodent (e.g. >80C warning zone, >90C danger zone, >100C critical zone).
+No guidance has been provided by IceRiver as to safe limits, but at least following general guidance from G/CPUs is probably prudent (e.g. >80C warning zone, >90C danger zone, >100C critical zone).

 ### Fan settings reapplied at startup
 Fixed/manual fan speeds will now be reapplied at startup, after a ~1m delay.